 Calling Google Cloud Endpoints

-Cron support in the Cloud Platform Console
+Viewing cron jobs in the Cloud Platform Console

 The Cloud Platform Console Task queues page has a tab that shows the tasks that are running cron jobs.